Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.
-They can only be accessed by the Jump Box machine, which is the only VM that can accept connections from the Internet.
+They are accessible through the Jump Box, a VM that has been configured to only accept connections from the developer's workstation.
-Access to this machine is allowed only from the developer's workstation.

 The table below summarizes the access policies in place.